 Unless you are a local with an annual pass, you’re going to need a hotel room for your Disney World trip.
 Will it be on Disney property?
 Will it be at a “Good Neighbor” hotel?
 Staying off Disney property doesn’t automatically mean a cost savings, especially if you factor in the time and cost of transportation to and from the park every day.

 The Disney World has three categories of “on property” hotels: value, moderate and deluxe.
 Each resort has pros and cons.
-For example, deluxe resorts are the most expensive (from $345/night in April 2019), but they are often the closest to the parks, and they have some of the best pools.
-Value resorts offer a significant savings (starting around $110/per night in April 2019), but the rooms are smaller, and transportation to the parks takes longer.
+For example, deluxe resorts are the most expensive (from $450/night in June 2019), but they are often the closest to the parks, and they have some of the best pools.
+Value resorts offer a significant savings (starting around $150/per night in June 2019), but the rooms are smaller, and transportation to the parks takes longer.

 Read More: Should You Stay On Property at Disney World?